-Ecosystem services are those positive benefits nature provides us, generally for free, and that are essential for a thriving community.
-They include clean air and water, recreational opportunities, beautiful vistas, natural heritage sites, stormwater remediation, healthy foods, and places to rest the soul and recuperate.
+Ecosystem services are those positive benefits nature provides us, generally for free, that are essential for a thriving community.
+They include clean air and water, recreational opportunities, beautiful vistas, natural heritage sites, stormwater remediation, healthy foods and places to rest the soul and recuperate.

 The notion of ecosystem services has now begun to gain credibility with economists and land planners.
-For example, as land managers and municipalities search for ways to abate the damage and costs of flood events, such as the repeatedly devastating floods of the Mississippi-Missouri river system, many are realizing that the most cost-effective way to alleviate future costs and minimize risk is to avoid building in hazardous areas in the first place, and to filtrate a lot more water throughout our watersheds by planting far more forested land.
+For example, as land managers and municipalities search for ways to abate the damage and costs of flood events, such as the repeatedly devastating floods of the Mississippi-Missouri river system, many are realizing that the most cost-effective way to alleviate future costs and minimize risk is to avoid building in hazardous areas in the first place, and to infiltrate a lot more water throughout our watersheds by planting far more forested land.
 Instead of continually trying to flood-proof buildings, some managers are realizing it is cheaper to let floodplains perform their natural function of absorbing floodwater.
 As a result, the economics of a green infrastructure approach have gained increased recognition, even though we may not always realize that we need to expend time and effort to ensure that these ecosystem services are well maintained.
 See the text box for an example.

 If land planning begins within the context of a local ecological system, it ensures that development is channeled into the most appropriate areas, while environmental functions are protected.
 This saves both money and energy.
 In already developed areas, green assets can be reconnected while new development takes place in more suitable areas.
 And you can even begin to restore lost areas vital to the ecosystem.
-Even at environmentally impaired sites where some contamination has occurred, natural systems and habitats can be restored.
-And, more importantly, plans that seek to conserve natural assets can create or sustain linkages so that animals and people are able to move across the landscape.